Skip to content

 • left care under a Child Arrangements Order

-Pupil Premium is allocated to schools with pupils on roll that are known to have been eligible for free school meals (FSM) at any time.
-Schools have the freedom to spend the funding, which is in addition to the underlying school budget, in a way that they think will best support the raising of attainment for the most vulnerable pupils.
-When a pupil joins Westvale Park Primary Academy, parents will be required to fill in a short form to check eligibility.
+Pupil Premium is allocated to schools with pupils on roll who are known to have been eligible for free school meals (FSM) at any point.
+The funding is in addition to the core school budget and can be used flexibly to best support the raising of attainment for vulnerable pupils.

-More information can be found at the following links:
+Further information can be found here:

 • Teaching and learning opportunities meet the needs of all pupils.

-• We also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
+• Not all socially disadvantaged pupils are registered for, or qualify for, free school meals.

 Please find below our Pupil Premium Strategy Statement.